Portable Air Purifier Technologies - What You Need to Know

 An Activated Carbon Filter is an adsorbent media filter that uses a type of carbon or charcoal that has been activated to be porous.
 The activation of the carbon (which can be done through physical activation like carbonization or chemical activation) increases the porosity and the number of caverns that the carbon can adsorb, making the carbon a highly effective filter for hard to capture particles.

-Activated Carbon Filters in air purification systems act as a pre-filter for HEPA filters.
+Activated Carbon Filters in air purifier systems act as a pre-filter for HEPA filters.
 They are best at capturing harmful gases known as volatile organic compounds (VOCs), which can cause allergies, asthma, sick building syndrome (SBS), and other respiratory infections.
 VOCs are ubiquitous in office buildings due to machines like copiers and from building materials and furnishings.

 UV-C Light, UVGI, or PCO Technology